Time to Move and Escape Brexit?

 With the Brexit fiasco now extended to the 31st of January 2020 at the earliest, it’s left a lot of people stuck limbo and unsure as to what happens next.
 Will they have to move back home after Brexit?
 Will there be extra costs involved?
 Will they get charged import taxes now?
 We’ll look at all these questions and more as we attempt to answer is it time to move and escape Brexit once and for all?

 Thankfully the government and EU have already agreed to continue the current Healthcare International Arrangement and this will remain in place after 2020.
 So if you get ill or get hurt in an accident abroad, but you’re still within the EU, you’re still covered.
 So there’s no need to cancel that late European city break just yet!
 This Healthcare agreement is also reciprocal.
 It allows EU citizens to recieve the same level of care in the UK as they would expect in their home country.
-So as long as the government safeguards this arrangement you shouldn’t worry about getting ill abroad, regardless of the outcome of Brexit.
+As long as the government safeguards this arrangement you shouldn’t worry about getting ill abroad, regardless of the outcome of Brexit.